codio-content/Javascript_Maze-Decomposition_variables/.guides/content/More-uses-a39d.md

 |||challenge
 First create an empty maze.

-Then use a single variable, which you can call anything you like, and assign it a value of 3.
+Then create a single variable called `num` and assign it a value of 3.

 Use this variable as the argument in each of the following functions to generate 3 monsters, 3 walls and 3 energies.
 Here are the commands you will need.